How’s Surgery Used to Diagnose and Treat Mesothelioma?

 - During paracentesis, a doctor uses a needle to remove fluid that has built up in the abdomen (ascites).
 This can relieve swelling and abdominal pain.

 Surgery for Pericardial Mesothelioma

 Pericardial mesothelioma affects the thin tissue that lines the heart (the pericardium).
-It is the least common form of mesothelioma and affects less than 1 percent of all mesothelioma patients.
-Because it is to rare pericardial mesothelioma is generally not diagnosed until the patient has already passed away.
+It’s the least common type of the disease and affects less than 1 percent of all patients.
+Because it’s so scarce, pericardial mesothelioma is generally not diagnosed until the patient has already passed away.

 Diagnostic and Palliative Surgical Procedures for Pericardial Mesothelioma